 Here are a few of the online clearance sections of some popular retailers:

-Bass Pro Shops Clearance– For as large as Bass Pro Shops is, they don’t have as much as I’d expect in their clearance section but I feel like what is in the clearance section is priced pretty low.
+- Bass Pro Shops Clearance – For as large as Bass Pro Shops is, they don’t have as much as I’d expect in their clearance section, but I feel like what is in the clearance section is priced pretty low.

 Wait for Sales

-When people ask how to find cheap camping gear another answer I often give is, wait for sales.
+When people ask how to find cheap camping gear, another answer I often give is, to wait for sales.
 Most of the large retailers, who sell lots of great camping gear, have regular sales throughout the year.
 During these times you are often able to find great discounts and promotions on lots of camping and outdoor equipment.

 Here are a few of the regular sales I typically that often provide some of the best deals.

-Father’s day is one of the best times to find discount and sales at sporting goods stores.
+Father’s day is one of the best times to find discounts and sales at sporting goods stores.
 Most of the large retailers like Cabela’s, Bass Pro Shops, and Sportsman’s Warehouse have great sales.
 You can often find discounts you can’t find other times of the year.

 End of season

 For example, Winter clearance sales or a Summer clearance sale.
-The gear is brand new and you can often find low prices on exactly what you are wanting.
+The gear is brand new, and you can often find low prices on exactly what you are wanting.

-Christmas is the most obvious holiday sale and you can find good deals during that time but I tend to have more success during other holiday sales.
+Christmas is the most obvious holiday sale, and you can find good deals during that time, but I tend to have more success during other holiday sales.
 A few other holidays that retailers often have holiday sales are Labor Day, Memorial Day, and the 4th of July.
 These holiday sales provide additional times to find discounts on what you want.

 You’ll get the best results if you put in the effort and look at multiple retailers.
-One retailer with have discounts on specific items and another with have discounts on different items.
+One retailer with have discounts on specific items, and another with have discounts on different items.
 Between them all, you can often find a discount on most types of gear.

 I find that people often overlook this option.
 Who do you know that has camping equipment?
 Family?
 Friends?
 In my experience, those who enjoy camping are often willing to lend you some camping gear.
-While you don’t get to keep the equipment this is a great way to get cheap camping gear for your next trip.
+While you don’t get to keep the equipment, this is a great way to get cheap camping gear for your next trip.

 The important part of borrowing equipment is being willing and able to replace whatever you might accidentally break.
 Don’t be that guy who borrows something and returns it broken.
-If you treat their gear well they will be more likely to let you borrow it again in the future.
+If you treat their gear well, they will be more likely to let you borrow it again in the future.

-I’ve borrowed a lot of equipment in the past and it was a great way to try out different brands and options.
+I’ve borrowed a lot of equipment in the past, and it was a great way to try out different brands and options.
 Borrowing gear will save you money in the long run.
 It makes it easier to be confident that what you buy will be right for you.

 Renting camping gear is another great way to save money.
-It also allows you get all the equipment you need without having to fork out the full cost of purchasing it all.
+It also allows you to get all the equipment you need without having to fork out the full cost of purchasing it all.
 Like borrowing gear, renting camping equipment allows you to try out different styles, brands, and options.
-It’s a great way to figure out what you want before decide what you want to buy.
+It’s a great way to figure out what you want before deciding what you want to buy.

 Here are a few places where you can rent camping equipment and gear.

-Outdoor Geeks – Outdoor Geeks has a great selection and can accommodate virtually any type of camping you are planning on doing.
+- Outdoor Geeks – Outdoor Geeks has a great selection and can accommodate virtually any type of camping you are planning on doing.
 They also provide entire packages.
-These packages include everything you would need from family camping to hammock camping.
+These packages include everything you would need, from family camping to hammock camping.
 You also don’t have to worry about shipping time as you are only charged for the time frame you actually use the gear.

-LowerGear– LowerGear will ship camping gear anywhere inside the US.
-They have a great selection and it is pretty easy to find what you are looking for.
+- LowerGear – LowerGear will ship camping gear anywhere inside the US.
+They have a great selection, and it is pretty easy to find what you are looking for.
 Like Outdoor Geeks, you are only charged for the time you use the gear, not for shipping time.

-REI Rentals– REI’s rentals are only available in 12 states.
-If you live in one of the states in which they rent equipment, they have a pretty good selection and it lets you try before you buy.
+- REI Rentals – REI’s rentals are only available in 12 states.
+If you live in one of the states in which they rent equipment, they have a pretty good selection, and it lets you try before you buy.

-Local University – Many universities will have a sporting goods rental department.
+- Local University – Many universities will have a sporting goods rental department.
 Often, they will rent to the general public.
-The selections tend to not be as large but they normally have some of the best rental prices.
+The selections tend not to be as large, but they normally have some of the best rental prices.